michaeljclark/michaeljclark.github.io/index.md

 In addition to the register allocation problem, rv8 has to make sure that 32-bit operations on registers are sign extended instead of zero-extended.
-The normal behaviour of 32-bit operations on x86-64 is to zero extend bit 31 to bit 63.
-It may be possible in a future version of the JIT translation engine to elide redundant sign extension operations, however it is important that the register state matches the precise semantics of the ISA before executing an instruction that may cause a fault e.g. loads and stores.
+The normal behaviour of 32-bit operations on x86-64 is to _zero extend_ bit 31 to bit 63 whereas RISC-V _sign extends_ bit 31 to bit 63.
+One potential optimisation is lazy sign extension.
+It may be possible in a future version of the JIT translation engine to elide redundant sign extension operations, however it is important that the register state precisely matches the semantics of the ISA before executing an instruction that may cause a fault e.g. loads and stores.

 Example of sign-extended vs zero-extended 32-bit arithmetic on RISC-V and x86-64: